 On each side of the Elizabeth Tower, above the Belfry and above the Ayrton Light, are rows of newly restored shields decorated with symbols representing the UK and its history.

-The eight shields between the stone arcaded belfry stage and the cast iron roof represent the following on each side (from left to right).
+The eight shields between the stone arcaded belfry stage and the cast iron roof represent the following:

 A row of five shields is repeated at a higher level above the Ayrton Light stage.

-As part of the conservation process each shield was carefully removed from the tower in order to be catalogued, surveyed to ascertain what repair and restoration work was required.
-Once completed, the shields were returned to the tower to be fixed into their original position for the delicate process of gilding.
+As part of the conservation process, each shield was carefully removed from the tower in order to be catalogued, surveyed to ascertain what repair and restoration work was required.
+A specialist iron foundry - Ballantine Castings, in Bo'ness, Scotland - undertook the work and once completed, the shields were returned to the Tower to be fixed into their original position for the delicate process of gilding.

-The photo montage above shows the Elizabeth Tower before the restoration project started in 2017, the shields reattached before gilding at the very top, above the Ayrton Light, and the bottom image, taken in February 2020, shows the decorative shields with the gold gilding that was completed in late summer 2019.
+In the montage at the top of this article, you can see the Elizabeth Tower before the restoration project started in 2017, the shields reattached before gilding at the very top, above the Ayrton Light, and the bottom image, taken in February 2020, showing the decorative shields with the gold gilding that was completed in late summer 2019.